 You can submit your application any time during the year, but we do not process any applications between the following dates:

-A limited number of scholarships are available and are granted according to the principle "first come, first served" as long as there are still funds.
-You must therefore complete your application 30 days after you have gained access to Cambro at the latest.
-If there are more applicants than funds a selection is made based on the criteria stated in:
+A limited number of grants are available and are allocated according to the principle "first come, first served" as long as there are still funds.
+You must therefore complete your application 30 days after you have gained access to Canvas at the latest.
+If there are more applicants than funds a selection is made based on the criteria stated in: Order of priority

 About 70 percent of the total amount will be disbursed in the beginning of the traineeship period.
 The remaining funds is paid out after you have completed your traineeship and fulfilled the requirements stated under Requirements and Application.